Starting Your Own Book Club

 0

-I have always been an avid reader.
-As a child I remember sneaking a flashlight under my pillow in order to stay up late and sneak a few extra pages.
-Now, as an adult, I don’t need the flashlight because there is a backlight on my Kindle…and lately most nights I can’t keep my eyes open after 8pm.
+Women at a book club.I have always been an avid reader.
+I remember sneaking a flashlight under my pillow to stay up late and sneak a few extra pages as a child.
+Now, as an adult, I don’t need the flashlight because there is a backlight on my Kindle, and lately, most nights, I can’t keep my eyes open after 8 p.m.

-After the birth of my oldest son I ‘thought’ I was a very busy working mommy and had no time to enjoy anything for myself. {Little did I know twins were in my future}.
-The book that I had started the month my son was born was still on my nightstand 6 months later.
-I remember meeting my BFF at our usual spot at Barnes and Nobel in Westport, chugging caffeine and attempting to maintain a normal conversation.
-And then it hit me!
-I needed to start a book club.
-I needed a reason to carve out time for reading, and an excuse to see my friends and family and engage in adult conversation.
+After the birth of my oldest son, I ‘thought’ I was a very busy working mommy and had no time to enjoy anything for myself. {Little did I know twins were in my future}.
+The book I had started the month my son was born was still on my nightstand six months later.
+I remember meeting my BFF at our usual spot, chugging caffeine, and attempting to maintain a normal conversation.

-Schedule a Date and Time: We meet about every 5 weeks on Tuesday nights at 7pm.
+We meet about every five weeks on Tuesday nights at 7 p.m.
 The meetings are always held at my house due to convenience.
-Even my kiddos look forward to book club night, and get to stay up a little later in order to say hello to everyone before going off to bed.
+Even my kiddos look forward to book club night, and get to stay up a little later to say hello to everyone before bed.

-If you still think you are too busy to start a book club there are many clubs in our area looking for members.
+If you still think you are too busy to start a book club, there are many clubs in our area looking for members.
 Try hooking up on meetup.com or check with your local library.

 Comment below with your thoughts on book clubs and how to get started.
-Happy Reading!!!
+Happy Reading!

 Next articleCrockpot Recipes to the Rescue